 The doctor will perform an episiotomy to make more room for the baby.
 Although episiotomies are not as common in modern medicine, they are recommended in a birthing emergency.
 A vacuum or forceps will also be used to assist the baby to come out.
 During this time, the mother must pull her knees to her chest (the nurse can help her).
 This is the McRoberts position, and it can relieve pressure on the baby’s shoulder.

 If the baby still cannot come out of the birth canal, the doctor will order an immediate C-section.
 A few C-sections are performed in under 10-15 minutes if the situation is critical.
 When the surgery is performed this fast, it has a higher danger of complications for mother and baby.
 However, they are done to prevent oxygen deprivation of the fetus and brain damage.

 Better Outcomes with LGA

 Early education and treatment are crucial in reducing complications from fetal macrosomia.
 Prompt prenatal care and diagnosis can make a difference in the delivery.
 Communication between doctor and patient is vital during pregnancy.

 A birthing plan before going into the hospital is a good idea.
-At the same time, the doctor or midwife needs to talk with the mother about birthing risks and complications.
+The doctor or midwife needs to talk with the mother about birthing risks and complications.
 As mentioned earlier, many shoulder dystocia incidents occur with babies that are not LGA, but the mother needs to be prepared if this happens.

 The Home Birth

-If prenatal care by a midwife is desired by the expectant mother, the midwife needs to be able to work with the doctor.
+If prenatal care by a midwife is desired by the expectant mother, the midwife needs to work with the doctor.
 For the safety of mother and baby, the LGA baby should be delivered in the hospital.